History and Organization

 A scholarship is an award on grounds of scholarly ability that will be used exclusively for remission of tuition fees.
 Full scholarships and partial scholarships are available.
 Scholarship students are liable for all but tuition charges.
-No services are required of students for scholarship awards.

 Research assistantships are available in several programs, especially the science areas.
 Application should be made to the chair of the graduate program.

 Brandeis University established in 1995 the Deans Fellowship.
-This fellowship was created in order to encourage students from minority groups whose under-representation in the nations Ph.D. population has been severe and long-standing to pursue doctoral studies in the humanities, social sciences, and creative arts at the Graduate School of Arts and Sciences at Brandeis.
+This fellowship was created in order to encourage students from groups whose under-representation in the nations Ph.D. population has been severe and long-standing to pursue doctoral studies in the humanities, social sciences, and creative arts at the Graduate School of Arts and Sciences at Brandeis.
 The Deans Fellowship will provide four years of funding with a nine-month stipend, assuming satisfactory academic progress.

-Students who are eligible for this fellowship are Native Americans/Alaskan natives, Hispanic/Latinos, Filipinos, African-Americans, and Asian-Americans, who are United States citizens.
+Factors considered in eligibility include financial need, first generation status, and/or membership in a traditionally under-represented group.
 In order to qualify for the Deans Fellowship, applicants must be nominated by one of the following programs: American history, anthropology, comparative history, English and American literature, music, Near Eastern and Judaic Studies, psychology, politics, or sociology.

 Students who wish to be considered for the Deans Fellowship should express their interest in the statement of purpose included with their application.